Last Updated on March 31, 2021

 Also Read: Brazil Reopens To Travelers Arriving By Air

 On September 19, 2020, Colombia has resumed international flights with Mexico, Brazil, Ecuador, Bolivia, Guatemala, and the United States.
 It allows visitors from all countries to enter, which means American visitors can now visit Colombia as tourists.
-However, all visitors will be required to submit a negative COVID-19 PCR test result taken no more than four days prior to the travel date.
+However, all visitors will be required to submit a negative COVID-19 PCR test result taken no more than 96 hours prior to the travel date.

 Authorities in Costa Rica announced in August that they will start to allow visitors from the United States on September 1st.
 However, it will only allow travelers from certain states to enter, starting with Connecticut, Maine, Maryland, New Hampshire, New Jersey, New York, Vermont, Virginia, and the District of Columbia.
 On September 15, it will travelers from Colorado, Massachusetts, and Pennsylvania, while travelers from California will be allowed entry starting October 1st.
 All travelers must provide a negative COVID-19 test result taken within 72 hours prior to arrival.